Welcome to 2017 and with it, modern C++

 - Send only the realms which matches client build

-Please update your realms.conf (see: Link )
+Please update your realms.conf (see: visit this link )

 Currently our 2.4.3 repo is still only for MSVC compile.
 If you like to help feel free to report issues or create pullrequests.